reload/action-approve-failure/README.md

 # action-approve-failure

 GitHub action that let's you turn failure into success.
-For a short while.
+For a while.

 ## Example